dersuchendee/medical-metaphors-corpus/README.md

-# Medical Metaphors Corpus (MCC)
+# Medical Metaphors Corpus (MMC)

 A comprehensive dataset of 792 annotated scientific conceptual metaphors spanning medical and biological domains.

 ## Overview

-The Medical Metaphors Corpus (MCC) is the first openly released resource that captures metaphorical language across the breadth of medical and biological discourse.
+The Medical Metaphors Corpus (MMC) is the first openly released resource that captures metaphorical language across the breadth of medical and biological discourse.
 It addresses a critical gap between general-domain metaphor datasets and the specific needs of scientific NLP applications.

 ### Key Features